yoosamui/docklight6/README.md

 **Project status:** Feature complete.
 Development now focuses on maintenance, bug fixes, compatibility, and translations.

-DockLight's complete window-management integration is designed for KDE Plasma 6 on Wayland.
+DockLight's complete window-management integration is designed for X11 or Wayland.
 On unsupported desktop sessions, the dock can still start, but desktop-specific window actions and previews may not be available.

 ## Architecture